-The University Center for Energy-Efficient Buildings of Czech Technical University has completed the analysis of electricity consumption for heating three selected family houses as part of a contract research for the joint-stock company SAKUTUS CZ.
+The University Centre for Energy-Efficient Buildings of Czech Technical University has completed the analysis of electricity consumption for heating three selected family houses as part of a contract research for the joint-stock company SAKUTUS CZ.
 Part of the research was also an evaluation of the quality of the indoor environment, which enabled a closer determination of the operation of buildings, rooms and the behavior of users.

 The measurement and evaluation of energy consumption and indoor environment shows the operation of three different types of family houses with different user behavior.
 Due to the fact that the measurement took place in the period from February to May 2021, i.e. it was partly affected by the pandemic lockdown, the operation of objects and the presence of people were quite clearly given.
 It is therefore possible to state that the measured data are reference and take into account the continuous operation of the family house.